rightjs/rightjs-docs/docs/en/tutorials/events-delegation.md

     // with by-name references
     "#todos li".on('click', 'toggleClass', 'marked');

+    // and there shortcuts for the standard events too "#todos li".onClick('toggleClass', 'marked');

 You can think about it as a global observer.
 It's all the same as the {Element#on} method, but it works globally for all elements on the page that match that css-rule.